robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-18 22:39:16 UTC
+**Last Updated:** 2025-12-19 13:17:40 UTC

 **Status:** Maintenance
-**Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
+**Reason:** The panda cam is currently undergoing scheduled maintenance.
-**Recommendation:** Please check back later; the webcam feed should be available again after maintenance is completed.
+**Recommendation:** Please check back later; the live feed will be available once maintenance is complete.
-**Technical Note:** The status image indicates a gray background with red text stating \
+**Technical Note:** The image indicates a maintenance message with a timestamp of 13:17 UTC, and the background is gray with red text, signifying an intentional downtime.

+**Blog Summary:** The panda cam is temporarily offline for maintenance.
+We appreciate your patience and look forward to sharing adorable panda moments soon!

 ---